swiftlang/swift/docs/LibraryEvolution.rst

 Top-Level Functions
 ~~~~~~~~~~~~~~~~~~~

-A public top-level function is fairly restricted in how it can be changed.
-The
+A versioned top-level function is fairly restricted in how it can be changed.
-following changes are permitted:
+The following changes are permitted:

 - Changing the body of the function.
 - Changing *internal* parameter names (i.e. the names used within the function